 The design of the monopole has been carefully considered.
-To this end, it is a simple, functional slim-line monopole, with the main column being split in to two sections.
-The upper section is 370mm and the lower section is 355mm in width.
+To this end, it is a simple, functional slim-line streetpole, with the main column being split in to two sections.
+The upper section is 406mm and the lower section is 457mm in width.
 This column width is essential in order to safely support the antennas at the top of the column and the feeders for all four technologies which are hidden within the main column.
-The column is proposed to be painted fir green, in order to match it with the foliage.
+The column is proposed to be painted grey, in order to match the street lighting columns and other street furniture in the area.
 However, the monopole can be painted any colour should the Local Planning Authority consider that an alternative colour would be more appropriate.